Alzheimer's & Dementia

 CareHub Coordination Layer

 CareHub's Alzheimer's strategy turns fragmented caregiving into one shared operating layer.
-Unlike self-tracked chronic disease workflows, Alzheimer's and dementia care typically involves multiple contributors around the same person: adult children, spouses, paid aides, visiting nurses, and facility staff.
+Unlike self-tracked chronic disease workflows, Alzheimer's and dementia care usually involves multiple contributors around the same person: adult children, spouses, paid aides, visiting nurses, and facility staff.
 CareHub gives that network one place to log changes, coordinate tasks, spot decline earlier, and reduce the communication gaps that drive burnout, medication errors, and avoidable escalation.

 Operational Impact